Active Directory Search Using the Windows User Interface

 Active Directory Search Using File Effective Access

-Users are allowed to perform “Common Queries” on AD by leveraging the advanced functionality presented on the window “Select User, Computer, Service Account, or Group” that opens when a user clicks on the options “Select a user” or “Select a device” on the “Effective Access” tab of the Advance Security Settings when inspecting the “Security” tab on the properties of a file.
+Users are allowed to perform “Common Queries” on AD by leveraging the advanced functionality presented on the window “Select User, Computer, Service Account, or Group” that opens when a user clicks on the options “Select a user” or “Select a device” on the “Effective Access” tab of the Advanced Security Settings (Security tab) when inspecting the “Security” tab on the properties of a file.
 The window that allows the search is presented below.
 A clear path describing how the user can reach the functionality follows the image.

 search window